Getting Ready to Prepare Form 1120S

 - A detailed listing of all transactions involving loans from or loans to shareholders (such as loans advanced, loan repayments, interest paid or received).

-- A list of all the shareholders including their name, address, Social Security number, percentage of ownership, whether their percentage of ownership changed during the year.
+- A list of all the shareholders including their name, address, Social Security number, the percentage of ownership, whether their percentage of ownership changed during the year.

 - A breakdown of salaries and wages paid.
 The breakdown needs to show how much was paid to the officers of the corporation, versus how much was paid to staff.
 This data will be needed for Form 1125-E, Compensation of Officers.